 Through Physical Education, students will acquire the confidence to be involved in physical activities in and beyond school.
-Throughout the Key Stage 4, students will be given the opportunity to experience a breadth of traditional sports, including volleyball, badminton, football, table tennis, basketball, gymnastics, fitness, tennis, golf.
+Throughout the Key Stage 4, students will be given the opportunity to experience a breadth of traditional sports, including cricket, badminton, football, basketball, gymnastics, fitness, tennis and golf.
 They will develop stronger leadership and interpersonal skills, respecting themselves and others through excellent sportsmanship.
 They will understand the importance of never giving up, being resilient and striving to be the best they can be.
 Levels of fitness will rise and the appreciation/understanding of sport at the top level will improve.

-The curriculum will be delivered in a concentric which allows our cohort to build upon previous learning and skills in order to promote progress of new skills and knowledge.
+The curriculum will be delivered concentrically which allows our cohort to build upon previous learning and skills and to promote progress of new skills and knowledge, whether they are with us for one term or all three.
+Pupils are given direct instruction to develop their agility, balance, coordination, stamina and speed, with these fundamental motor skills being returned to during each unit of health and fitness and co-operation and collaboration activities throughout the academic year.
 The framework of the curriculum is structured around Cognitive, Social and Physical development; allowing students to master physical techniques, develop understanding in performance analysis and work with others confidently.

-Pupils will embed the physical development and skills learned in key stages 1, 2 and 3, becoming more competent, confident and expert in their techniques whilst applying them across different sports and physical activities.
+Pupils will embed the physical development and skills learned in key stages 1, 2 and 3, becoming more competent, confident and increasing expertise in their techniques whilst applying them across different sports and physical activities.
 They will understand what makes a performance effective and how to apply these principles to their own and others' work.
 Finally, they will develop the confidence and interest to get involved in exercise, sports and activities out of school in later life, understanding the long-term health benefits of physical activity.